RetroReversing/retroReversing/categories/misc/Magazines.md

 Web Designer issue number 97 (from August 2004) had a behind the scenes look at the creation of the website, Luckily the Wayback machine has an archive of the website which you can view here:
 [Total Web Design](https://web.archive.org/web/20040730202310/http://www.total-web-design.com/)

-### WD Editors
+### Editors
-It was edited by Thomas Watson from the rename of Practical Internet in 2003 until issue 101 where it was taken over by Mark Hattersley in issue 104.
-Issue 102-103 did not have an editor and was simply signed off by “The Web Designer Team”.
+It was edited by Thomas Watson from the rename of Practical Internet in 2003 until issue 101 where it was taken over by **Mark Hattersley** in issue 104.
+Issue 102-103 did not have a named editor and was simply signed off by **The Web Designer Team**.

-### WD Issues
+### Issues
 Each issue had a main focus but they all contained tutorials for a wide variety of software such as Photoshop, Dreamweaver, PHP and Flash.

 The issues we know about are listed in the table below: